 Proactivity

 Being proactive by identifying a risk and being prepared for it is the best way to set your project up for success.
-Sure, that means you could be worrying about something that may not even happen.
-But if the risk does happen then you’ll have a plan in place to mitigate the risk.
-Instead, if you’re stuck in a cycle of reacting to problems after they happen, you’re never going to get ahead of potential risks in your business and it’s always going to feel like you’re playing catch up.
+That means you could be worrying about something that may not even happen.
+But if the risk does happen, then you’ll have a plan in place to mitigate its impact.

 Accountability